About us

 Since 2003 we have built a reputation for excellence and for being effective working with very marginalised people who can find it hard to engage.

-- Facilitators are sensitive to individual needs, and create safe, non-judgemental space to take creative risks in
+- Facilitators are sensitive to individual needs and create safe, non-judgemental spaces to take creative risks in

 - Participants learn by doing and create their own music together

-- At the end of a project participants performance in front of an audience which gives a great sense of pride
+- At the end of a project, participants perform in front of an audience which gives a great sense of pride

 - And receive a professionally-produced recording of their music to share with family and friends